The matrix taxonomy of finitely complete categories: Matrix classes

+We remind the reader that up to conceptual identification of monomorphisms into an object with `subobjects' of that object, we have the following: \begin{itemize} \item Internal $n$-ary relations in the category $\mathbf{Set}$ of sets are the same as the usual $n$-ary relations between sets.
+For this reason, definitions involving internal relations in a category can be particularised to relations between sets.

-\item More generally, internal $n$-ary relations in an algebraic category (by which we mean the category of algebras of a given single-sorted variety of universal algebras) are the same as $n$-ary compatible (homomorphic) relations.
+\item More generally, internal $n$-ary relations in an algebraic category (by which, in this paper, we mean the category of algebras of a given single-sorted variety of universal algebras) are the same as $n$-ary homomorphic relations (recall that a homomorphic relation between, say, groups $C_1,\dots,C_n$ is a subgroup of the cartesian product $C_1\times\dots\times C_n$).
 Thus, for instance, a congruence on a group is an example of an internal $2$-ary (binary) relation in the category of groups. \end{itemize}